Masking involves setting the pixel values in an image to zero, or some other "background" value. Masking can be done in one of two ways:

-N.B. you can also perform masking operations on individual slices or whole images in a similar way from the ROI Toolkit.
+Note: you can also perform masking operations on individual slices or whole images in a similar way from the ROI Toolkit.
 There are three main differences:

-Masker from the Toolkits menu
+from the Process

-frame brings up the Image Masking Tool:
+the main display frame brings up the Image Masking Tool:

-by typing in the folder (directory) and file name of the image, or by pressing the right mouse
+Load the input image and the mask image by clicking on the icon, by typing in the folder (directory) and file name of the image, or by pressing the right mouse button and selecting from the menu of recently-used images.

 Choose whether you want to set the pixels intensities outside the mask to the background, or those inside the mask to be the background, by clicking on the appropriate button: